3.2 AssertionEngine

 robot --outputdir output --loglevel debug examples/3/3.2/assertion_formatters.robot

-Assertion operators can be also used with Python plugins, but assertions can not be used with JavaScript plugins, because assertion only exist in the Python side.
-Using assertion is show in following example:
+Assertion operators can also be used with Python plugins, but assertions cannot be used with JavaScript plugins, because assertions exist only on the Python side.
+Using assertions is shown in the following example:

 @keyword